green-code-initiative/ecoCode-android/RULES.md

 # iOS-specific Rules

-As the support of Swift code scanner is a brand new feature, we don't have defined code smells catalog for iOS yet.
+As the support of Swift code scanning is a brand new feature, we don't have defined code smells catalog for iOS yet.
 However, a good starting point is to mimic the catalog for Android as both mobile platforms share commonalities.

 | # | **Rule Name**      |     **Scanner**     |      **Observation**     |
 | ---|:----------------|:-------------:|:-------------:|